ASFHyP3/hyp3-gamma/hyp3_gamma/metadata/GAMMA/RTC/README_RTC_GAMMA.txt

 GeoTIFF files are generated for each polarization available in the source granule.
 Each filename will include the polarization: VV or HH for primary polarization, and VH or HV for cross-polarization.
 To learn more about polarimetry, refer to https://sentinel.esa.int/web/sentinel/user-guides/sentinel-1-sar/product-overview/polarimetry

-These files have been processed to output [POWERTYPE]-0 [FORMAT].
+These files have been processed to output {% if gamma_flag %}gamma-0{% else %}sigma-0{% endif %} {% if power_flag %}power{% else %}amplitude{% endif %}.

-[FILT] speckle filter has been applied to the RTC images.
+{% if filter_applied %}A{% else %}No{% endif %} speckle filter has been applied to the RTC images.
 The default is to not apply a speckle filter, but the user can choose to apply a filter when ordering the RTC imagery.
 When the filtering option is selected, an Enhanced Lee filter is applied during RTC processing to remove speckle while preserving edges.
-When applied, the filter is set to a dampening factor of 1, with a box size of 7x7 pixels and [FLOOKS] looks.
+When applied, the filter is set to a dampening factor of 1, with a box size of 7x7 pixels and {{ looks * 30 }} looks.

 -------------
 ## 2. Browse images in grayscale and color